kiesraad/abacus/backend/fuzz/README.md

 cargo +nightly install cargo-fuzz
 ```

-Then, run the fuzzer with the following command:
+Then, run the fuzzer with the following command from within the `/backend` folder:

 ```
 cargo +nightly fuzz run data_entry_status